 This setting can be useful when the I/O logs are stored on a Network File System (NFS) share.
 Having a dedicated user own the I/O log files means that sudoers does not write to the log files as user ID 0, which is usually not permitted by NFS.

-- lecture\status\dir The directory in which sudo stores per-user lecture status files.
+This setting is only supported by version 1.8.19 or higher. lecture_status_dir The directory in which sudo stores per-user lecture status files.
 Once a user has received the lecture, a zero-length file is created in this directory so that sudo will not lecture the user again.
 This directory should not be cleared when the system reboots.
-The default is /var/adm/sudo/lectured. - limitprivs The default Solaris limit privileges to use when constructing a new privilege set for a command.
+The default is /var/adm/sudo/lectured . limitprivs The default Solaris limit privileges to use when constructing a new privilege set for a command.
 This bounds all privileges of the executing process.
-The default limit privileges may be overridden on a per-command basis in sudoers.
-This option is only available if sudoers is built on Solaris 10 or higher. - mailsubSubject of the mail sent to the mailto user.
+The default limit privileges may be overridden on a per-command basis in sudoers .
+This option is only available if sudoers is built on Solaris 10 or higher. mailsub Subject of the mail sent to the mailto user.
 The escape %h will expand to the host name of the machine.
-Default is "\\\ SECURITY information for %h \\\". - noexec\file As of sudo version 1.8.1 this option is no longer supported.
-The path to the noexec file should now be set in the sudo.conf(5) file. - pam\login\service On systems that use PAM for authentication, this is the service name used when the-i option is specified.
+Default is " SECURITY information for %h ". noexec_file As of sudo version 1.8.1 this option is no longer supported.
+The path to the noexec file should now be set in the sudo.conf(5) file. pam_login_service On systems that use PAM for authentication, this is the service name used when the -i option is specified.
 The default value is "sudo".
-See the description ofpam\service for more information.

-pam\service On systems that use PAM for authentication, the service name specifies the PAM policy to apply.
+See the description of pam_service for more information.
+This setting is only supported by version 1.8.8 or higher. pam_service On systems that use PAM for authentication, the service name specifies the PAM policy to apply.
 This usually corresponds to an entry in the pam.conf file or a file in the /etc/pam.d directory.
 The default value is "sudo".

-passprompt The default prompt to use when asking for a password; can be overridden via the -p option or the SUDO\PROMPT environment variable.
-The following percent ('%')

-escape sequences are supported:
+This setting is only supported by version 1.8.8 or higher. passprompt The default prompt to use when asking for a password; can be overridden via the -p option or the SUDO_PROMPT environment variable.
+The following percent ('%') escape sequences are supported: